makwaijun/personalwebpagev2/content/blog/Post34.md

 Since the beginning of mankind - consumption of food and services were the primary socio-economic activity.
 Think foraging; Chimps picking parasites off one-another; drinking river water; so on and so forth.
 In this chapter, there was not much specialisation - aside from implicit social-hierachies, individuals and communities sought out efficient ways to consume, roaming across the land over the seasons.

-> > **What set apart individuals, communities and societies apart was their physical strength and endurance.**
+> > **What differentiated individuals, communities and societies was their physical strength and endurance.**

 <u>"Strong arm" Sam</u> would probably have done well living in this era, as an emphasis would have been placed on physical attributes, primal survival instincts and a band of merry warriors.